Naaman the Leper and Addiction Recovery

 How should we define addiction in layman’s terms?

-The word ” addiction “ used to be whispered in hushed tones and with implied shame, but it has worked its way into our everyday vocabulary.
-It isn’t even always used as a bad thing anymore like when a person might say, “I’m so addicted to that new sushi restaurant!”
-We’ll discuss the why use…
+What does addiction really mean?
+The word “addiction” used to be whispered in hushed tones, wrapped in shame, but it has steadily worked its way into our everyday vocabulary.
+It’s not even always used negatively anymore—someone might casually say, “I’m addicted to that new sushi restaurant.”
+We’ll explore the reasons behind this shift and what…

 Read More